Agarwalkeshav185/AirPass---Airline-Backend-System/README.md

      }
      ```

-   - Once you've added your DB config as listed above, go to the `src` folder from your terminal and execute:
+   - Once you've added your DB config as listed above, go to the `src` folder from your terminal and execute in each service separately except Api_Gateway:

      ```sh
      npx sequelize db:create